Dairy Australia: Championing the Australian Dairy Industry

 Company Name: Dairy Australia

-Location: Headquartered in Melbourne, Victoria, with a comprehensive network of regional offices across Australia.
+Location: Headquartered in Melbourne, Victoria, with regional offices across Australia.

-As a not-for-profit entity, Dairy Australia is funded primarily through levies from dairy farmers and supplemented by government support, boasting an annual revenue of approximately AUD 60 million.
-This revenue is strategically reinvested into research & development, farm productivity improvements, and marketing initiatives to boost the global competitiveness of Australian dairy products.
+Financial Indicators: Dairy Australia operates as a not-for-profit entity, primarily funded through levies from dairy farmers, complemented by government support.
+The organization generates an annual revenue of approximately AUD 60 million, which is strategically reinvested into research and development, farm productivity improvements, and marketing initiatives to enhance the global competitiveness of Australian dairy products.

 Important Events